Review of the Album "Unseen" by Swedish Thrash Metal Band The Haunted

 Swedish thrash metal veterans The Haunted may have reached their finest moment as a band with their 2006 album called The Dead Eye.
 In 2011, they released the album called "Unseen" and vocalist Peter Dolving would make his return for this one as well.
 Unseen is an album that will be unseen and unexpected coming from one of the heaviest bands in the entire music business.
 I’m listening to this and saying “wow!”
 It is truly a departure especially from their first three albums.

-"Unseen" Represents a Modern & More Watered Down Approach
+"Unseen" Represents a Modern and More Watered Down Approach

 The Songs No Ghost, Motionless, & The Skull